openfaas/openfaas-cloud/docs/README.md

 ## OpenFaaS Cloud installation guide

 Installing OpenFaaS Cloud requires some initial setup with GitHub or GitLab and a working installation of OpenFaaS.
+See the [deployment guides](https://github.com/openfaas/faas/tree/master/guide#deployment-guides-start-here) for instructions on setting up OpenFaaS.
 If you'd like help please see below for how to join the Slack workspace.

 ### Pre-reqs